Bachelor’s Degree in Forensic Science: Crime Scene Investigation

 If you’re looking for an exciting career that provides daily opportunities to contribute to the safety and security of your community, then Hilbert’s Forensic Science: Crime Scene Investigation program can be an important step on your path to success.

 Our four-year CSI degree embraces the latest technological and practical knowledge in this fast-evolving field.
-With an interdisciplinary curriculum focused on key crime scene investigation concepts such as evidence collection, identification and chain-of-custody procedures, our dynamic program brings your coursework to life with more than 400 hours of hands-on training and laboratory practice.
+With an interdisciplinary curriculum focused on key crime scene investigation concepts such as evidence collection, identification and chain-of-custody procedures, our dynamic program brings your coursework to life with more than 400 hours of hands-on training and instruction.

 Find out how Hilbert can help you advance your career as a capable and qualified forensic science crime scene investigator—whether you are new to the field or a veteran officer seeking to update your skills.